Review of Wuka Period Pants

-As a travel blogger, I’ll be the first to admit that my period hasn’t exactly been front of mind when writing about my latest adventures.
+As a travel blogger, I’ll be the first to admit that a review of Wuka Period Pants hasn’t exactly been front of mind when writing about my latest adventures.

-Caught up in descriptions of St Lucia’s canopied hills or Finland’s inky lakes, a frank evaluation of how my Always Maxi Pad held out during an eight hour flight seemed a detail that most were happy for me to forget.
+Caught up in descriptions of St Lucia’s canopied hills or Finland’s inky lakes, a frank evaluation of how period pants held out during an eight hour flight seemed a detail that most were happy for me to forget.

 Yet, as a woman – and as a frequent traveller – sanitary products are an inescapable part of my life.
 I’ve walked towards airplane toilets with tampons artfully hidden up my sleeve; I’ve wrestled with a sanitary towel inside a toilet in the Moroccan mountains; I’ve bought sanitary pads in a German supermarket, before later realising they were bladder control towels.